Your eligibility for a financial aid award can be determined:

 Appeals are typically reviewed within 10-15 business days; however, the workload in our office when you file your appeal will determine the actual review and response time.

 The deadline for submitting all appeals is three weeks prior to the end of the academic year for which you are appealing your aid.

 We understand that many students experience significant changes in income or family situations that are not reflected in the base-year income used to determine the student’s expected family contribution.
-Admitted or current CSULB students who can document extenuating financial or personal circumstances should contact our office for information about submitting an Income Revision Appeal to appeal their financial aid decision.
+Admitted or current CSULB students who can document extenuating financial or personal circumstances should complete a Request for Income Review form to appeal their financial aid decision.